civicmapper/culvert-toolkit/docs/docs/installation.md

 # Installation

-## 1. Download the Culvert Toolkit installation file
+## 1. Download the Culvert Analysis Toolkit installation file

-Head to the [Releases page (github.com/civicmapper/drain-it/releases)](https://github.com/civicmapper/drain-it/releases) and download the `.whl` file from the latest version of the tool.
+Head to the [Releases page (github.com/civicmapper/culvert-toolkit/releases)](https://github.com/civicmapper/culvert-toolkit/releases) and download the `.whl` file from the latest version of the tool.

 ## 2. Create a dedicated Python environment in ArcGIS Pro